 One of the most prevalent reasons for the denial is that USCIS has found that the family relationship was not real or recognized by immigration law.
-A knowledgeable attorney will assist you, and your sibling gathers acceptable evidence of your kinship and defending your case in court.
+A knowledgeable attorney will assist you and your sibling in gathering acceptable evidence of your kinship and defending your case in court.
 To discuss your options, contact Gehi & Associates as soon as possible.

 Immigration Lawyers in New York for Families